eebbesen/broadcast/README.md

 * https://webaim.org/resources/contrastchecker/

 # Docker
 By default the app runs in production mode on Docker.
-This requires a SECRET_KEY_BASE value and the ability to handle https connections. https://github.com/docker/awesome-compose/blob/master/official-documentation-samples/rails/README.md
+This requires a SECRET_KEY_BASE value and the ability to handle https connections.
+Currently I am not successful in exposing the SSL endpoint in docker -- when puma comes up the SSL endpoint is not listed. https://github.com/docker/awesome-compose/blob/master/official-documentation-samples/rails/README.md

 ## Run just the webapp image